How to Mirror Android to Laptop: 5 Best Methods (2026)

 On your Android, pull down the notification shade and tap Smart View (Samsung), Cast (stock Android), or Screen Cast (some other brands).
 Select your laptop from the list.
 According to Microsoft’s Wireless Display documentation, your laptop’s Wi-Fi adapter must support Miracast for this feature to work.

 The connection takes about 5-10 seconds.
-Latency is around 200ms, which is fine for presentations and general browsing but too slow for gaming.
+Miracast latency is the highest of the methods here, which is fine for presentations and general browsing but too slow for gaming.
 Check our guide on Miracast on Windows for more details on compatibility across Windows versions.

 This method doesn’t work on macOS because Apple uses AirPlay instead of Miracast.
 Mac users should use scrcpy or AirDroid instead.